 Kirsten earned her bachelor’s degree in Theatre and Dance from George Mason University and is pursuing her masters in Exercise Science, Health Promotion with a focus in Sports Physiology and Nutrition from Cal U Pennsylvania.

 Kirsten has been a personal trainer and a classical Pilates educator for 25 years working with professional athletes and clients with many health challenges — from heart disease, MS, cancer to other physical limitations.
 Kirsten currently teaches yoga, dance, TRX, cycle and Pilates classes throughout the Bay Area.
 Some of her favorite work has included leading guided meditation classes at Heart Fit, a local non-profit, which is a supervised exercise program for those with diabetes and heart disease and challenges.
 Believing also that the younger we start healthy habits, the easier they are to maintain for a lifetime, Kirstin created a program with UCSC Students called ‘Healthy Steps,’ which launched in 2016 at Pacific Collegiate School in Santa Cruz.
 She hopes to relaunch this program for PCS and other schools in the future.

-Kirsten has been teaching here at Stanford for HIP and WOW since 2014.
+Kirsten has been teaching at Stanford since 2014.
 She enjoys health coaching since it approaches the psychological aspects of what gets in our own way to be healthy.
 She recently attended the training with Stanford Living Well Living Strong program and looks forward to getting more involved with BeWell.

 Meet Daryl M. Walker